pepe19000/NgxFixedSettingsBar/projects/ngx-fixed-settings-bar/README.md

 ## Override Default Styles

-Currently you can only set settings bar top and background styles with config.
+Currently you can only set settings bar's top, background and transform-origin (x-placement) styles with config.
 Default config looks like this:

 ```ts